 Of all the Easter eggs from Eastern Europe, Ukrainian eggs are perhaps the best known.
-They are so well-known that many people don’t realize that the type of eggs made famous by Ukraine are actually made in most parts of Eastern and East Central Europe, calling Czech eggs, Polish eggs, or Romanian eggs “Ukrainian eggs.”
-The Ukrainians do not have a monopoly on egg decorating, though the popularity of eggs from this region means that they are highly collectible and this art continues to be practiced with both modern and traditional methods.
+They are so well-known that many people don’t realize that the type of eggs in Ukraine are actually made in most parts of Eastern and East Central Europe, calling Czech eggs, Polish eggs, or Romanian eggs “Ukrainian eggs.”
+The Ukrainians do not have a monopoly on egg decorating, though the popularity of eggs from this region means that they are highly collectible, and this art continues to be practiced with both modern and traditional methods.

 Ukrainian Easter eggs are called pysanky, which derives from the verb for “to write.”
 The practice of decorating eggs dates back to pagan times.
 Though ancient examples of pysanky have not survived due to the delicate nature of the eggshells, ceramic “eggs” decorated with patterns and images have been found in burial sites and during archeological digs.
 Pagan symbolism, such as the “tree of life” or goddess symbolism, adorns eggs even today, hearkening back to the pre-Christian era and providing information about pagan religious worship and the priorities of their daily lives.